Skip to content Skip to footer

-Tickets for the Parade will be sold exclusively through the BOL online ticketing platform, through a page dedicated to the Museu da Carris Classics Parade, where you will find the timetables and the vehicles available.
+Tickets for the Parade will be sold exclusively through the BOL online ticket platform, via a page dedicated to the Carris Museum Classics Parade: https://carris.bol.pt/, where you will find the timetables and the vehicles available.

-In addition to transport from the first half of the 20th century, this year’s Classic Parade includes Bus No. 301, a double-decker AEC from 1957.
-It also features Bus No. 76, a single-decker Daimler Victory built in 1967 with a rare configuration of three right-side doors, fully restored in 2024.
-Finally, Bus No. 1001, dating from 1975 and known as the iconic “orange’’ returns to the streets of Lisbon, just as it did throughout the 1980s.
+In addition to transport from the first half of the 20th century, the Classics Parade also features Bus No. 217, a double-decker AEC dating from 1951.
+It also includes Bus No. 76, a single-decker Daimler Victory built in 1967, with the unusual configuration of three doors on the right-hand side, restored in 2024.
+Finally, Bus No. 1001, dating from 1975, stands out as the iconic “orange bus” that became a familiar sight on the streets of Lisbon during the 1980s.

 Travelling dates and times: